hardwario/docs/chester/firmware-sdk/build-and-deploy.md

 :::

-When your firmware is deployed, just call from the same project folder:
+When your firmware is built, just call from the same project folder:

-`hardwario chester app fw upload`
+`hardwario chester app fw upload --name="hio-chester-input-z" --version="v1.5.0"`

-And the tools ask you for the firmware name and version.
-For deployment, we use firmware names in the format `hio-chester-input-z`.
-The firmware version is the same, including the **v** letter, e.g., `v1.5.0`.

 Then you receive an email containing **links to the firmware** and **QR Code**, which can be scanned in **HADRWARIO Manager** phone application for firmware upgrade.